 Hailed for her “golden, glowing dramatic soprano with an effortless high range” (Süddeutsche Zeitung), British soprano Catherine Foster has enjoyed international acclaim for her combination of “incisive, clarion tones and exhilarating stamina” (Opera News) and “intense, multifaceted acting” (Süddeutsche Zeitung), as Brunnhilde in the Bayreuth Festival’s 2013-2019 centenary production of Der Ring des Nibelungen, and has attained a strong and distinctive profile for her interpretation of other dramatic roles, including Elektra, Turandot and Isolde at opera houses across Europe and worldwide, including the Deutsche Oper Berlin, Staatsoper Hamburg, Semperoper Dresden, Netherlands Opera, Gran Teatre del Liceu Barcelona, Washington National Opera and from Denmark to Sao Paulo and Valencia to Tokyo.

-Following studies at the Birmingham Conservatoire, Royal Northern College of Music, and London’s National Opera Studio, and receipt of the Dame Eva Turner Award, Foster attained early successes as Mozart’s ‘Queen of the Night’ with English and Welsh National Operas, before joining the Deutsches Nationaltheater Weimar in 2001, where her leading roles included Elettra in Mozart’s Idomeneo, Mimi in Puccini’s La Bohème, Elisabeth in Wagner’s Tannhäuser, and a number of Verdi roles including Leonora (Il trovatore), Elisabetta (Don Carlo) and Lady Macbeth.
+Following studies at the Birmingham Conservatoire, Royal Northern College of Music, and London’s National Opera Studio, and receipt of the Dame Eva Turner Award, Foster attained early successes as Mozart’s ‘Queen of the Night’ with English and Welsh National Operas, before joining the Deutsches Nationaltheater Weimar in 2001, where her leading roles included Elettra in Mozart’s Idomeneo, Mimi in Puccini’s La Bohème, Elisabeth in Wagner’s Tannhäuser, and a number of Verdi roles including Leonora (Il trovatore) and Elisabetta (Don Carlo).

 Progressing rapidly into the more dramatic repertoire, she appeared as Leonore in Beethoven’s Fidelio, Senta in Wagner’s Der Fliegende Holländer, Abigaille in Verdi’s Nabucco, and in the title roles of Elektra by Richard Strauss, Wagner’s Tristan und Isolde and Puccini’s Turandot.
 She made her debut at the Semperoper Dresden as Die Kaiserin in Die Frau ohne Schatten in 2006, and in 2007, she first performed the role of Brünnhilde in Wagner’s Der Ring des Nibelungen in all three parts of the cycle, a production filmed and released on DVD.